 Step 2 for the Healthy Berry Crumble

-In another medium bowl combine flour, sugar, and cinnamon.
-Remove 3 Tbsp of the flour mixture and gently toss this with the berries.
+In another medium bowl, combine flour, sugar, and cinnamon.
+Remove three tablespoons of the flour mixture and gently toss it with the berries.
 Place the berries in an 8-inch square pan or in 8 ramekins.

 Here is a bowl of berries with Three tablespoons of the flour, sugar, and cinnamon added to it.